 In almost every case the plan is reviewable, in some cases monthly.
 This means that the provider can with notice: change premiums, vary terms and conditions and even cancel the plan.

-Roxburgh Financial Management was set up to provide specialist help to people unsure how to go about choosing from the many Protection products available.
+Our specialists will discuss the cover that is right for you and your family at an affordable rate.
 For example, some insurers wouldn’t consider you if your company had made an announcement in the press of redundancies whilst others would unless you had received a formal letter stating that your job is at risk.
 So it’s important to make sure that if you’re buying a policy it’s the right one for you.

 Our specialists will help you to navigate all the options to find the cover that is right for you and your family at an affordable rate.